-Don't expect to settle your baby down in her perfectly prepared new crib at bedtime, say goodnight, and turn out the light.
+Don't expect to settle your baby down in their perfectly prepared new crib at bedtime, say goodnight, and turn out the light.
 Even a newborn you gave birth to probably wouldn't settle down to sleep alone in a new crib.
-A baby or child who's just been separated from the world he knows needs comfort and closeness.
+A baby or child who's just been separated from the world they know needs comfort and closeness.

 "Babies and children who have been in an orphanage are used to sleeping in a room with multiple children," Samantha Walker, associate director for international adoptions at New York’s Spence-Chapin adoption agency, says.
 "They then arrive in this beautifully decorated room, so lovingly prepared for them, and are expected to sleep alone.
 They may not be able to settle in by themselves."